Contents:

 PhD-granting departments may invite the candidate to present a public lecture, followed by a private dissertation defense with the examination committee.

-The committee for the final examination for the doctor of philosophy degree is appointed by the University Dean of Graduate Studies on the advice of the Associate Dean for Graduate Studies.
-The University Dean or his or her representative will be chair and have a vote.
+The committee for the final examination for the Doctor of Philosophy degree is appointed by the University Dean of Graduate Studies on the advice of the Associate Dean for Graduate Studies.
+The University Dean or their representative will be chair and have a vote.

 Definitions of Dissertation Copy Terms: